 Deputy Escalante was assigned to the Men’s Central Jail and it is believed he may have been targeted by a gang as part of his duties.
 Two suspects were arrested in connection with his murder.

-Deputy Escalante had served with the agency for 2.5 years.
+Deputy Escalante had served with the Department for 2.5 years.
 He is survived by his wife and three children.

 Deputy Raul Gama

 Deputy Gama was conducting a surveillance in North Hollywood, when a Honda Element rear-ended his parked county minivan.
 Deputy Gama died as a result of injuries sustained in the collision.